 The practical component of the anticipated research agenda takes several forms.
-It is critical to partner with districts and states to find opportunities for designing and redesigning systems of assessment.
-In keeping with the Center's open-source ethic, another critical aspect of this work involves developing tools and other supports for practitioners.
+Most importantly, we commit to partnering with districts and states to find opportunities for designing and redesigning systems of assessment.
+In keeping with the Center's open-source ethic, another Center for Assessment.
+Systems of Assessment (9/24/18).

+critical aspect of this work is to develop tools and other supports for practitioners.
 The last aspect of our research agenda's practical component is improving the quality, depth, and breadth of assessment literacy for multiple classes of stakeholders-a tremendous undertaking, to be sure.